vasu0395/HashStl/README.md

-## Library For HashMap Data Structure and STL Functions - HashStl.h.
+## Implementation of HashMap Data Structure and STL Functions For C Users.
 ___
 #### Description :
 What is Hashmap ?